kazijawad/bonsai/README.md

 # Features

-#### Primitives
+#### Geometry Processing

+Geometry processing is based on mathematical constructs like rays, vectors, and normals.
-Supports intersection tests, sampling, and bounding box calculations on a set of standard shapes including triangles.
+The shape interface allows for intersection tests, sampling, and bounding box calculations.
+Primitives support animated transformations and area light attachments.

 #### Materials

-Supports physically-based BRDFs, including microfacet models, and arbitrary combination of texture formats.
+Materials are defined through physically-based BRDFs and textures.
+Textures can be defined by the RGB spectrum or numeric values.
-Image textures can be mipmapped with trilinear filtering.
+Image textures use a mipmap pyramind with trilinear filtering.

 #### Acceleration Structures

-Uses a recursive BVH traversel system with support for implementing other acceleration structures.
+The primitive interface allows for acceleration structures.
+Bonsai includes a standard BVH structure that is recursively constructed using SAH.

 #### Hardware Acceleration

-Completely CPU-based and designed for data-parallelism.
-Uses parallel iterators for multithreaded rendering.
+Entirely CPU-based and designed for data-parallelism.
+Multithreaded rendering is achieved with parallel iterators and film tiles.

 # References